-Sometimes the only thing between you and the open road is a new car loan.
 When you have your eye on a car, it’s easy to consider everything but the financing.
-However, knowing your options for buying, leasing or even refinancing your dream car can get you out on the road more quickly – and leave you with more money in your pocket to fund your open road adventures.
+However, knowing your options for buying, leasing or even refinancing your dream car can get you out on the road more quickly – and leave you with more money in your pocket.

 What kind of car do you want?
 Can you afford to buy a new or used car?
 Do you even want to buy a car – or do you just want to lease one for a few years?

 There isn’t just one type of car loan out there for one kind of driver.
 The financing you need depends on your personal finances as well as what you’re hoping to get out of your loan.
-Although you’ll find unsecured car loans, most auto financing relies on securing your loan with the vehicle you intend to buy or refinance.
+Most auto financing relies on securing your loan with the vehicle you intend to buy or refinance.

 Most lenders offer a combination of the following types of lending:

-- Used car loans.
-Similar to new car loans, these loans factor in the mileage and age on your previously-owned car when determining your interest rate and loan term.
+Used car loans.
+Similar to financing for a new car, used car loans loans factor in the kilometres and age on your previously-owned car when determining your interest rate and loan term.

-- Private-party car loans.
-Term loans from lenders that allow you to buy a car from a private seller, rather than a dealership.
+Private-party car loans.
+These term loans from lenders allow you to buy a car from a private seller, rather than a dealership.

 How much do car loans cost?

-When it comes to how much you’ll pay for your car loan, it ultimately comes down to three main factors:
+When it comes to how much you’ll pay for your car loan, it ultimately comes down to 3 main factors:

-- Interest rate.
-A percentage of your loan balance charged by your bank or lender and added to the principal amount you owe.
+Interest rate.
+This is a percentage of your loan balance charged by your bank or lender and added to the principal amount you owe.
 Interest rates for car loans vary greatly, with rates as low as 0.99% to 12% or higher.

-Bottom line: The longer your loan term, the more you’ll pay in interest, which ultimately means your car just got a lot more expensive.
+The longer your car loan term, the more you’ll pay in interest, which ultimately means your car just got a lot more expensive.

 After your APR and loan term, you’ll want to pay attention to how much you’ll have to pay up front and in taxes – and ask about any rebates you might be eligible for.
 Remember to factor in: